vasu-sailu/boto3-class-lokeshsoni-2023/Lambda Use Cases/Stop instance at particular time/README.md

 > This is added as minimum permissions required for the function.
 Can be also added through the visual builder in the policy console.

-> Values under {} are to be replaced as per your environent
+> Values under {} are to be replaced as per your environment

 ### 3. Add a trigger
 - Under function, click on add trigger